TVR Griffith 200: Production

 The immense power, short wheelbase, and light weight of the cars allegedly made them difficult to handle.
-Despite its performance, just 192 Griffith 200s were made in the US, before it was superseded by the TVR Griffith 400 (Griffith Series 400).
+Despite their performance, just 192 Griffith 200s were made in the US, before the model was superseded by the TVR Griffith 400 (Griffith Series 400).

 Legacy

 The Griffith Series 200 was followed by the Griffith Series 400 and the Griffith Series 600 before the company ceased operations.
 In the early 1990s TVR paid homage to the original Griffith by introducing the TVR Griffith.
 This was the first true use of the name "TVR Griffith".